 - Increase confidence when deploying the plug-in: Plug-in for Hyper-V is flexible enough to account for many recovery scenarios.
 By relying on the plug-in to implement your backup policies, you can focus on more critical tasks without risking your ability to recover what is needed if a failure occurs.
 Plug-in for Hyper-V also empowers you to create a comprehensive and flexible backup policy and reduces the need for scripting, which may increase the risk of syntax or human errors. - Reduce risk with flexible backup and recovery options: Plug-in for Hyper-V equips administrators with a powerful set of tools to simplify backup and recovery of business-critical VMs.
 The Volume Shadow Copy Service (VSS)-based backup provides a simple method to protect VMs including their applications.
 Full image-level backups protect the VM from failures while also providing flexibility to support test environments and disaster recoveries.
 Individual-file recovery offers faster restores and reduces storage utilization, server load, and the amount of data transferred over the network.
-Plug-in for Hyper-V offers the choice to restore a complete VM image or individual files. - Maximize information technology (IT) efficiency: Plug-in for Hyper-V reduces administrator involvement in the recovery process while delivering faster and more reliable recoveries.
+Plug-in for Hyper-V offers the choice to restore a complete VM image or individual files. - Shorten backup windows and improve device usage: Plug-in for Hyper-V speeds VM image-level backups with high-performance Incremental Backups for data stored in VMs of Windows Server 2016.
+For Windows Server 2016 VMs, the plug-in uses Resilient Change Tracking (RCT).
+Use of RCT ensures that only the blocks that have changed since the initial Full or the last Incremental backup are sent to the current Incremental Backup stream. - Maximize information technology (IT) efficiency: Plug-in for Hyper-V reduces administrator involvement in the recovery process while delivering faster and more reliable recoveries.
 Less-experienced personnel can initiate restores, thus reducing downtime and improving business continuity and freeing administrators from being available 24x7.
 Less-experienced personnel can also perform routine administrative options, thus empowering administrators to create comprehensive backup policies with a reduced need to understand Plug-in for Hyper-V internals.
 The plug-in uses an automated workflow with point-and-click options for tasks such as defining backups and submitting job scheduling.